acarnes/UFDiMuAnalysis/README.md

 ./outputToDataframe
 ```

 There aren't any options for this one.
 Edit the code to change the behavior.
+You can train a classifier on these flat ntuples using classifyDataFrame.cxx.
+With classifyDataFrame the selections are already made and the computation time is spent only on classifying.
+The classify script tests each event from the larger ttrees of SampleDatabase.cxx and adds them to the training and testing sets one at a time if they pass the selections.

 ### outputCounts.cxx